Chart Color Schemes

 Wattle Range hosts an older demographic, ranking in the top quartile nationwide

-Wattle Range's median age is 49, higher than Rest of SA's figure of 47 and substantially exceeding the national norm of 38.
+Wattle Range has a median age of 49, which is higher than the Rest of SA figure of 47 and substantially exceeds the national norm of 38.
 Compared to Rest of SA, Wattle Range has a higher concentration of residents aged 55-64 (18.0%) but fewer residents aged 25-34 (7.4%).
 This 55-64 concentration is well above the national figure of 11.2%.
-Between the 2021 Census and now, the population aged 15 to 24 has grown from 8.8% to 10.6%, while those aged 75 to 84 have increased from 6.4% to 7.6%.
+Between the 2021 Census and the current time, the population aged 15 to 24 has grown from 8.8% to 10.6%, while the population aged 75 to 84 increased from 6.4% to 7.6%.
 Conversely, the population aged 45 to 54 has declined from 13.7% to 11.7%.
-By 2041, demographic projections show significant shifts in Wattle Range's age structure.
-The 75 to 84 group is expected to grow by 46%, reaching 410 people from the current 280.
-Those aged 65 and above will comprise 96% of this projected growth.
-Conversely, both the 45 to 54 and 15 to 24 age groups are projected to decrease in number.
+Looking ahead to 2041, demographic projections reveal significant shifts in Wattle Range's age structure.
+Notably, the 75 to 84 group is projected to grow by 46%, reaching 410 people from 280.
+The aging population dynamic is clear, with those aged 65 and above comprising 96% of projected growth.
+Conversely, both the 45 to 54 age group and the 15 to 24 age group are projected to see reduced numbers.